Plagiarism: How to avoid it in your thesis?

 Every college course demands that students be creative and original in presenting their ideas for research submissions.
 Presenting someone else’s ideas or words as your own is an act of Plagiarism.
 It is considered an academic malpractice and can land you in serious trouble.
-University policies and the degree of plagiarism will decide the severity of the disciplinary action.
+University policies and plagiarism will decide the severity of the disciplinary action.
 If caught, offenders could be given a failing grade or the more severe penalty of being suspended from a program or college.

 Patchwriting is a crafty method of plagiarism mostly undertaken by students who are more cautious in how they plagiarise.
 Also known as Mosaic Plagiarism, its when you copy and paste text from multiple sources while adding bits of original sentences and rewording existing ones.
 Patchwriting is paraphrasing taken to a whole new level!